-"Dotless domains" are domains that consist of a single label (e.g. http://ai/, as opposed to http://example.ai/; or contact@pa as opposed to contact@example.pa) due to there being A/AAAA or MX records in the apex of a TLD zone.[1]
+That is, they are working domains that consist of a single label: http://com/, as opposed to http://example.com/; or contact@gov, as opposed to [email protected].
+This can happen if the domain's DNS zone contains A/AAAA or MX records in its apex.[1]

 For email, the protocol itself would need to allow a dotless domain as a destination address.
-According to ICANN's SSAC,[1] SMTP requires at least two labels (i.e. "domain.tld") to deliver an email, so it is unlikely Panama would receive an email sent to contact@pa, for example.
+According to ICANN's SSAC,[1] SMTP requires at least two labels (i.e. domain.tld) to deliver an email, so it is unlikely Mauritania would receive an email sent to contact@mr, for example.
 For completeness' sake, however, apex MX servers are listed below as well.

 Table of Contents: